irsbugs/pygubu-arrays/README.md

 self.label_14.config(text="0")
 self.label_15.config(text="1")
 ```
-Coding for the individual labels is cumbersome, and is more efficiently performed using an array or list of label objects.
+Coding for the individual labels is cumbersome, and is more efficiently performed using an array, or list, of label objects.
 ```
 for i in range(0, len(self.label_list), 2):
     self.label_list[i].config(text="0")
     self.label_list[i+1].config(text="1")
 ```
-The following describes how to use Pygubu Designer to create a basic GUI application, then how to manually add a label array to the application.
+The following describes how to use *Pygubu Designer* to create a basic GUI application, then how to manually add a label array to the application.

-##Test Application Example
+## Test Application Example

 Using *Pygubu Designer* a simple application is created
 ![pygubu_designer](/images/pygubu_designer.png)